- Education and training

 How can I find out what my rights are?

-The Maritime Labour Convention (MLC) requires flag states to ensure that shipowners extend MLC rights – such as shore leave, access to urgent medical care, and repatriation – to seafarers.
+The MLC requires flag states to ensure that shipowners extend MLC rights – such as shore leave, access to urgent medical care, and repatriation – to seafarers.

 This is done by implementing flag state laws, regulations or other measures.